s2ukDev/SteamVRController/README.md

 **Note:** Positional tracking is limited to approximately 180° in front of the sensor.

-The Android app **emulates** Meta Touch Plus controllers (from Meta Quest 3/3S), providing a low-cost alternative for users who want to experiment with VR or quickly test applications without a full VR setup.
+The Android app **emulates** Meta Touch Plus controllers (from Meta Quest 3/3S), providing a low-cost alternative for users who already have the required hardware and to quickly test applications without a full VR setup.

 **Project architecture:**